Lightning-Universe/lightning-Horovod/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Was this discussed/agreed via a Github issue? (no need for typos and docs improvements)
 - [ ] Did you read the [contributor guideline](https://github.com/Lightning-AI/pytorch-lightning/blob/main/.github/CONTRIBUTING.md), Pull Request section?
-- [ ] Did you make sure to update the docs?
+- Did you make sure to update the docs?
-- [ ] Did you write any new necessary tests?
+- [ ] Did you all existing and newly added tests pass locally?

 </details>